Last Updated: December 16, 2021

 That's a good thing, as it will allow us to experience a variety of proposed and built redevelopment approaches.
 Once a solution becomes formulaic, it too may become failure-prone.

 Thus far what tends to happen is that the strip mall will be sold and the new owner will attempt a major facelift.
 Sometimes this works for a time, especially if star tenants can be attracted.
 However, it is unlikely to be a solution that lasts for very many years.
 Notice that most of the trends cited at the beginning of this article do not refer to the appearance of the shopping center.

 Sometimes new owners will be a bit smarter and will attempt to develop a new outlot, or a liner building or two, as new shallow buildings up next to the street in front of the suburban-style parking are called.
 This new space also may lead to success for a few years, but it is unlikely to be a long-lasting win for the community, due to the oversupply we have cited already, which in turn leads to an excessive vacancy factor.
 Even improved urban design cannot compensate for lack of market demand.

 In sound suburban markets, a new owner may demolish the existing structure or structures and build a more contemporary-looking center, perhaps with some or many storefronts near the arterial street.
 In some areas, land may represent two-thirds of more of the value of the center, so this approach can make sense.
-(Tax treatment of depreciation of retail facilities also lends a helping hand toward this rapid obsolescence cycle.)
+(Tax allowance of too generous depreciation of retail facilities also lends a helping hand toward this rapid obsolescence cycle.)